kcm2/ab/references/angelbeatsanime.rst

 * At the guild, guild members confirm that Kanade is on her way, mentions that she stopped but on the move again.
 * Yuri explains the guild to Otonashi.
 Chaa suggests to move to the Old Guild and blow up this "new" guild.
 * Kanade emerges from smoke.
 * Yuri shoots her, and hits her in the left leg, above the knee.
-Kanade then uses a skill to remove the bullet with no remaining injury to her.
-[2]_
+Kanade then uses a skill to remove the bullet with no remaining injury to her. [#bulletwound]_
 * Chaa blows up the guild.
 Kanade falls from what is the top of the guild.

 Episode 3